Towards Easier and Faster Sequence Labeling for Natural Language Processing: A Search-based Probabilistic Online Learning Framework (SAPO): Experiments

-To summarize, the experiment results demonstrate that SAPO has better accuracy than probabilistic gradient-based methods like CRF and at the same time with fast training speed like perceptrons and MIRA.
-Also, SAPO is convergent towards optimum and with controllable weight complexity as the training goes on.
-We emphasize that there are other important advantages of SAPO that are not shown in those experiments --- SAPO supports search-based learning such that gradient information is not needed, gives probability information, and it is very easy to implement.
+To summarize, the experiment results demonstrate that SAPO has better accuracy than probabilistic gradient-based methods like CRF and BiLSTM, at the same time with fast training speed as structured perceptrons and MIRA.
+Compared with structured perceptron, which only uses the gold sequence and causes insufficient estimation of the parameters, leading to final divergence, SAPO uses top-$n$ possible sequences with probabilistic information in training, and the parameters are more accurate.
+Compared with CRF, which considers all the possible sequences but causes the overfitting problem, the $n$ in SAPO serves as a kind of regularizer and can control the complexity of the parameters.
+Compared with LSTM, which is not a structured prediction model at all and does not consider the structural information, SAPO is a structured prediction model and considers the structural information.
+Moreover, since LSTM can be combined with perceptrons\footnote{Most of the LSTM models for sequence labelling belong to this category.}, structured perceptrons and CRF, SAPO can also be combined with LSTM to learn the deep semantic features.
+Also, SAPO is convergent towards optimum with controllable weight complexity as the training goes on.
+Note that there are other important advantages of SAPO that are not revealed in those experiments --- SAPO supports search-based learning which makes gradient information not necessary and gives probability information, and it is very easy to implement.